hashicorp/terraform/website/docs/modules/usage.html.markdown

 }
 ```

-The `providers` argument within a `module` block serves the same purpose as
+The `providers` argument within a `module` block is similar to
 the `provider` argument within a resource as described for
 [multiple provider instances](/docs/configuration/providers.html#multiple-provider-instances),
 but is a map rather than a single string because a module may contain resources
 from many different providers.

-Once the `providers` argument is used in a `module` block it overrides all of
+Once the `providers` argument is used in a `module` block, it overrides all of
 the default inheritance behavior, so it is necessary to enumerate mappings
 for _all_ of the required providers.
 This is to avoid confusion and surprises
-when mixing both implicit and explicit provider passing.
+that may result when mixing both implicit and explicit provider passing.

 Additional provider configurations (those with the `alias` argument set) are
 _never_ inherited automatically by child modules, and so must always be passed